meilisearch/documentation/reference/api/search.md

 **Expected value**: a positive integer
 **Default value**: `10`

-Configures the number of words to keep around the matching query term when using the [`attributesToCrop`](#attributes-to-crop) parameter.
-This value includes the query terms contained in the cropped text, as well as terms configured as stop words.
+Configures the total number of words to appear in the cropped value when using [`attributesToCrop`](#attributes-to-crop).

+Query terms are counted as part of the cropped value length.
+If `cropLength` is set to `2` and you search for one term, the cropped field will contain two words in total: `"…Shifu informs…"`.

+Stop-words are also counted against this number.
+If `cropLength` is set to `3` and you search for one term, the result might contain a stop-word: `"The Winter Feast…"`.

 If `attributesToCrop` is not configured, `cropLength` has no effect on the returned results.